Your Guide to Streaming with Satellite Internet

 • Helpful Bonus Zone data for downloading content

-Two of the biggest satellite internet providers are Viasat and Hughesnet.
+Three of the biggest satellite internet providers are Viasat, Hughesnet, and Starlink.
 Each has pros and cons, but Viasat generally allows for higher-quality streams thanks to its faster speeds.
 It also offers larger data caps on the high-tier packages, allowing for more streaming before issues arise.

 Hughesnet’s big advantage is a feature called the Bonus Zone.
 This is a separate data allowance that kicks in between 2:00 a.m. and 8:00 a.m.
 The extra Bonus Zone data allows you to get more mileage out of your connection by downloading shows and movies overnight to watch later.